 The length and scope of virtual conferences results in many exciting virtual opportunities.
 With a larger audience and longer time length, the options for creativity are endless.
 How far can you extend your reach?
 What types of engaging, immersive content and activities can you add?

 An event app can be a great event engagement and management component to a virtual or hybrid conference.
-Check out The Best Mobile Conference and Event Apps for Your Hybrid and In-Person Events in 2021
+Check out the 25 best conference + mobile event apps for 2023.

 8 Key Components Every Virtual Conference Needs

 Some event planners still worry that it’s too difficult to keep virtual attendees engaged, especially when it comes to holding a multi-day conference.
 But it’s more than possible to break out of that box.
 Consider how to build these key components into your conference for a richer, more engaging experience for attendees.